Editorial – Clinicum magazine – Switzerland on Innovation in thermometry: Taking temperatures using the temporal artery

 Non-invasive and highly easy to use

-This is how it works.
-An Exergen Temporal Artery Thermometer measures the blood temperature 1000 times per second.
+This is how temporal artery thermometers work.
+An Exergen Thermometer measures the blood temperature 1000 times per second.
 Temperatures are recorded based on the highest found temperature (not the average temperature).
 In addition, Temporal Artery Thermometers measure the skin temperature above the temporal artery.
 Dr. Pompei's algorithms compensate for the temperature found on the skin.
 All this is done in this 2-3 seconds time frame.

 While the technology behind the Exergen Temporal Artery Thermometer is highly advanced and innovative, taking a person's temperature with one is actually very simple.
 Using the thermometer to measure body temperature only requires a gentle swipe across the forehead to the side and a touch behind the earlobe.
 In just 2-3 seconds, this procedure produces a highly accurate measurement of the body temperature.
 This measurement is on par with rectal measurements and often more accurate than tympanic measurements.